caiannello/PugVDP/README.md

 	PugVDP/src/build/pugvdp/PugVDP.uf2

-### Using PugVDP

-	See src/pugvdp/commands.h for command list and video modes

-#### PugVDP Bus Interface (Connecting the Raspberry Pi Pico 2 to a vintage CPU)
+### PugVDP Bus Interface

 Sorry, I need to document this better.
 My demo platform is an Adafruit Feather RP2350 with HSTX, using the available FFC HDMI accessory.

-Ten contiguous GPIO pins are needed for the bus interface. *I had to remove the RGB LED and reuse its GPIO line (Pin 21) in order to achieve this!*
+Ten contiguous GPIO pins are needed for the bus interface. *I had to remove the RGB LED and reuse its GPIO line (Pin 21) in order to achieve this!*  Pin assignments are as follows:

-Pin assignments:
 -	Pin 20 - Chip-select, active low.
 -	Pin 21 - A0 ( 0: Write command, 1: Write arguments / data )
 -	Pin 22 - D0